 Steelers WR Smith-Schuster will miss game after setback

 Pittsburgh Steelers wide receiver JuJu Smith-Schuster will have to wait another week to return to the field.
-The Steelers ruled him out Friday after he aggravated his knee injury at practice a day earlier.
+The Steelers ruled him out Friday after he aggravated the injury at practice a day earlier.

 "It wasn't a setback," Smith-Schuster reportedly told the media about the incident Thursday.
 "You know, just more so like I pushed myself too hard where I gotta slow myself down.
 I'm so competitive, just to get out there and be great.
 I gotta take it slow."
 Smith-Schuster practiced in full Wednesday and looked on track to play until Thursday's incident.
 He was listed as a limited participant Thursday and did not practice at all Friday.

-The Steelers (8-5) host the Bills (9-4) on Sunday night, seeking their fourth straight win and they are eighth in nine games as they look to maintain hold of a wild-card spot in the AFC.
+The Steelers (8-5) host the Bills (9-4) on Sunday night, seeking their fourth straight win and they're eighth in nine games as they look to maintain hold of a wild-card spot in the AFC.
 Smith-Schuster has been out since suffering a concussion and knee injury in Week 11.

 Without Smith-Schuster, the Steelers are likely to start Diontae Johnson and James Washington at the wide receiver spots.
 Smith-Schuster has 38 catches for 524 yards and three touchdowns in 10 games this season.
 Those totals are significantly less than those of 2018 when he recorded 111 catches for 1,426 yards and seven scores en route to a Pro Bowl selection.